alexacarlson/DeepDesign_DigitalFutures/README.md

-# Welcome to the code repository for ARCH 660/662, the Deep Design Studio
+# Welcome to the code repository for the Digital Futures _Deep Design Studio_
 On this page you can find code that will allow you to explore different 2D-to-2D and 2D-to-3D image editing techniques, as well as collect simple datasets.
-Note that Paperspace is a cloud computing platform that allows you to access GPUs, which are necessary to run deep learning models efficiently.
-A tutorial on how to use the code in this repository with Paperspace is given in the following section.
+The majority of these editing techniques must be run on graphics processing units (GPUs) in order to run or train efficiently and in a reasonable time frame.
+Thus, this repository is designed to run on Paperspace, which is a cloud computing platform that allows you to access GPUs.
+Tutorials on how to use the code in this repository with Paperspace is given in the following section.

 ### Below are the links to the different tutorials in this repository